Parth-Mehrotra/hydejack/README.md

 2. The file name should follow this format: (YYYY-MM-DD-postname.md) this will ensure the post are presented in chronological order.

-3. Always have this at the top of the post:
+3. Always have this at the top of the post to ensure the post is tagged correctly:
 ```
 ---
 layout: post